About King Mojo Records

 The price of our success took an especially heavy toll on Phil Walden, his demon was

-addiction and with the success of Capricorn it began ragging out of control, manifested by
+cocaine addiction and with the celebrity of Capricorn it began ragging out of control,

-embarrassing public tantrums that kept our lawyers busy and everyone else on edge.
-Phil's
+manifested by embarrassing public tantrums that kept our lawyers busy and everyone else on

 Frank Fenter and Dick found themselves in a no-win situation, at the end of a hard days